How To Use Condoms

 2. Get it the right way round

-how to use condoms right way round
+how to make sure the condom is the right way round

 Hold the condom carefully (nails can tear condoms).
 Make sure the condom is the right way round before it touches the penis (the roll should be on the outside – check this by rolling between your thumb and finger).